kingToolbox/WindTerm/README.md

 **We're just beginning!
 If you want a high performance text editor, you can try [WindEdit](https://www.github.com/kingToolbox/DIGEdit/).**

+# License
+**Completely FREE for commercial and non-commercial use without limitations.**

 # Introduction

 See [Intro Videos](https://kingtoolbox.github.io)